MKDYasserH/reader/README.md

 # Real Python Feed Reader

-The Real Python Feed Reader is a basic [web feed](https://en.wikipedia.org/wiki/Web_feed) reader that can download the latest Real Python tutorials from the [Real Python feed](https://realpython.com/contact/#rss-atom-feed).
+Real Python Feed Reader is a basic [web feed](https://en.wikipedia.org/wiki/Web_feed) reader that can download the latest Real Python tutorials from the [Real Python feed](https://realpython.com/contact/#rss-atom-feed).

 For more information see the tutorial [How to Publish an Open-Source Python Package to PyPI](https://realpython.com/pypi-publish-python-package/) on Real Python.